FNakano/CFA/programas/MicropythonWithLVGL/shortStory/README.md

   -  `from ili9XXX import REVERSE_PORTRAIT` (see: https://forum.lvgl.io/t/rotating-display/1447/10).
 - autocomplete tool may not properly function in ESP32+LVGL+Micropython due to low RAM;
 - ST7789 driver supports 320x240 display but T-WATCH display is 240x240.
 Just REVERSE_PORTRAIT results in cropping part of the watch face.
 Should set y-coordinate to correct it.
 - LVGL functions are asynchronous so issuing `machine.deepsleep(...)` may turn ESP32 off before lv.obj_clean() complete.
+Another example: Turn backlight on after issuing commands to draw the screen: the backlight is turned on before the screen is drawn;
 - axp202 temperature sensor does not sense environment temperature accurately;
   - removed temperature from watch face;
   - tried on a hot day (33 Celsius or above from train temperature report and weather forecast), it measured arround 27 Celsius most of the time;